Florida State Capitol: The Old Capitol

+In 1826, a more permanent capitol building was constructed on the grounds where the current capitol sits.
+The modest structure was originally intended to be just one wing of a much larger building, but was never completed and torn down in 1939 to make room for the current Old Capitol Structure.
+French naturalist Compte de Castelnau produced one of the only known sketches of the structure prior to its demolition.

-Tallahassee was named Florida's capital in 1824, midway between the then-largest cities in the state, St. Augustine and Pensacola.
-The first territorial government met in a log building.
-A capitol building was constructed in 1826 but never completely finished.
-It was torn down in 1839 to make room for the erection of the present structure, which was completed in 1845, just prior to Florida's entry into the United States as the 27th state.
+The historic capitol building was completed in 1845, just prior to Florida's entry into the United States as the 27th state.
 Several additions to the historic capitol have been made throughout the years.
 Frank Pierce Milburn made the first expansion in 1902 by adding the classical style dome.
 In 1923, Henry Klutho additions included two new wings and a marble interior.
 Finally, large wings for the House and Senate chambers were added to the north and south ends of the building in 1936 and 1947, respectively.